yugabyte/yugabyte-db/docs/content/deploy/enterprise-edition/admin.md

 ### Docker Platform

-The [local node](/get-started/local-node/) is a great way to get started in a developer's localhost environment and the [local cluster] (/get-started/local-cluster/)  approach is great for testing operational scenarios including YugaByte clustering.
-The same local cluster approach is also possible in the highly available version of YugaWare.
+The [local cluster] (/quick-start/install/) approach is great for testing operational scenarios including fault-tolerance and auto rebalancing.
+The same local cluster approach is also possible in YugaWare.

 Go to the Docker tab in the Configuration section and click Setup to initialize Docker as a cloud provider.
 Note that Docker Platform is already installed on the YugaWare host when you installed Replicated.